Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 AkzoNobel

-.
-AkzoNobel is a chemical company that supplies paints, coatings and specialty chemicals worldwide.
-Using process mining, it analyzed every stage from procurement to payment.
-The process analysis showed that 18% of operations required manual intervention.
-These bottlenecks caused delays and extra labor costs.
+AkzoNobel is a chemical company that supplies paints, coatings, and specialty chemicals worldwide.
+Using process mining, it analyzed every stage from procure to pay.
+The process analysis showed that 18% of transactions required manual intervention.
+These bottlenecks caused delays and extra labor.
 In addition, only 40% of purchases went through the preferred supplier program.

 Using these results, the company: automated more repetitive processes with robots; expanded the rollout of its preferred-supplier program to over 70%, increasing bargaining power and reducing unjustified purchases; cut operating costs by $30 million per year.